adam0thman/mindyourown-blog/about.md

 permalink: /about/
 ---

 Hello people!
 This is MindYourOwnWebsite and clear as the domain gets, this is a site about minding your own website.
 But what?
-Well, we are just a bunch of startup-wannabe-s who believes
+Well, we are just a bunch of startup-wannabe-s who believes  starting a business, requires a certain expect of technology to it - website, professional email, CRM and some basic marketing management tool.

+And just like you, we don't have some dollars laying around for that initial investmemnt - so yeah, MYOW is a sitee to guide you on how to have those professio

 ### More Information